ItzCrazyKns/Perplexica/README.md

 Perplexica also provides an API for developers looking to integrate its powerful search engine into their own applications.
 You can run searches, use multiple models and get answers to your queries.

 For more details, check out the full documentation [here](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/API/SEARCH.md).

+## Expose Perplexica to network

+You can access Perplexica over your home network by following our networking guide [here](https://github.com/ItzCrazyKns/Perplexica/blob/master/docs/installation/NETWORKING.md).

 ## One-Click Deployment